ajzafar/dotfiles/README.markdown

 symlinking.
 (The actual location doesn't matter, but `~/.config` makes sense to me.)
 Some links are unnecessary but done anyway for convenience.

+## Copying ##

+Everything in this repository written/created by me are in the public domain.
+Anything not written by me will have information either in the source or in a `README` in the same directory.

 [xdg-spec]: http://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html